Flohhhhh/flohhhhh/README.md

 I'm a frontend developer with a background in graphic design.
 I also enjoy working on video games in Unreal Engine as a VFX Artist and Tech Artist, or in Creative Direction roles.

 ## What I'm working on
 Right now I'm working on developing my frontend development portfolio and resume to break into a programming career!
-Some projects I'm working on now include resources for the FiveM development community.
+Some projects I'm working on now include web tools and resources for the FiveM development community.

 ### Current Projects
 - [**Siren Tool**](https://www.dwnstr.com/sirentool/) - I created Siren Tool in 2020, it's my most successful project!
 It's a development tool for GTA and FiveM devepers to use when creating emergency vehicles.
 It was made with Unreal Engine.